mspreafico/JMDF/README.md

   - **main_Unif.R**: Fit JMdiscfrail with Uniform initialization.
 Display results.

 - Sub-folder **./functions/** contains some auxiliary functions to run the main files:
   - **JMdiscfrail.R**: Function that implements a joint model of recurrent and terminal events with discretely-distributed non-parametric frailty.
+This file also contains functions for computing (classification) log-likelihood
   - **stratified_baseline_surv.R**: Function that computes th stratified survival probability curves for recurrent and terminal processes from a joint model fitted using JMdiscfrail().
-  - **log_lik_fun.R**: Functions for computing (classification) log-likelihood.
-Called in "JMdiscfrail.R".
   - **data_format.R**: Function for re-formatting dataset.
+  - **JointFrailtyNg.R**: Function that implements the joint frailty model with bivariate Gaussian random effects by [Ng et al. (2023)](https://doi.org/10.1093/biostatistics/kxab037).
+This function was taken from https://github.com/RichardTawiah/JointFrailty.

 - Sub-folder **./data/** contains fake dataset along with their legends:
 	- **data_legend.txt**: Variables legend of dataset 'fake_dataRD.Rdata'.